 Contract advances represents funds DDS advances to the Center at the beginning of each fiscal year to provide interest-free working capital.
 DDS uses its discretion in determining the balance on a month-to-month basis.
-If DDS so chooses, the advances can be paid by off-setting claim reimbursements partially or in full or require the Center to make a payment.
-As of June 30, 2021 and 2020, the contract advances balance totaled \$89,233,129 and \$93,282,391, respectively.
+If DDS so chooses, the advances can be offset by claim reimbursements partially or in full, or require the Center to make a repayment to DDS.
+As of June 30, 2022, the contract advances balance totaled \$123,325,130.